jacopofar/advent-of-code-2019-phoenix-react/README.md

 - [x] tests, maybe try TDD?
 - [x] tests are executed only when the file is specified to `mix test`, why are they not mounted? (solution: because I wrote `text`, not `test` -_-)
 - [x] multiple days in same app
+- [ ] error management in case of weitd API call content

 ## default Phoenix readme: